-It’s difficult for men to maintain friends – Life Coach
+It’s difficult for men to maintain friends – Life coach

 According to him, it all depends on the extent to which the goals are achieved, how close the friends are and the kind of friendship they share.

-Secondly, he mentioned that there are acquaintances who are a bit closer to you than the crowd because they know you, have some level of relationship with you but it’s more like an official relationship and you only meet once a while and it ends there.
+Secondly, he mentioned that there are acquaintances who are a bit closer to you than the crowd because they know you and have some level of relationship with you but it’s more like an official relationship and you only meet once in a while and it ends there.

 “The other closer relationship is the friend.
 You spend a bit more time with them, interact with them more, understand them, they understand you, you share something a bit deeper with them,” he disclosed.